 <p>Awareness of LGBTQI rights as human rights can promote rights activism at the local and national levels.
 There are an enormous number of very active LGBTQI nongovernmental organizations (NGOs) nationally, regionally, and internationally.
 NGOs have played their part in advocating gay rights, although sustained efforts had to be made to persuade national and international human rights NGOs to take on sexual orientation issues as part of their agendas.
 A contemporary difficulty is that some feminist organizations have concerns that support for trans organizations can undermine the uniqueness of women’s rights.
 Outright Action International (formerly known as International Gay and Lesbian Human Rights Commission), based in the United States, is a leading international organization dedicated to human rights advocacy on behalf of people who experience discrimination or abuse on the basis of their actual or perceived sexual orientation, gender identity, or expression (Thoreson 2014).
-Particularly important in strategic terms was recognition by Amnesty International and Human Rights Watch as the so-called gatekeepers of the NGO movement (Mertus 2007).
-Transgender and intersex NGOs have relatively shorter histories.
-In the United States, the National Center for Transgender Equality was only founded in 2003.</p>
+Particularly important in strategic terms was recognition OF LGBTQI by Amnesty International and Human Rights Watch as the so-called ‘gatekeepers’ of the NGO movement, [that is, the powerful NGO’s that police the boundaries of political expression for a given issue area, ](Mertus 2007; LINDE 2017).<AU: The recognition of AI and HRW as the so-called gatekeepers, or recognition by AI and HRW (of some other organization)?
+Please clarify.
+I HAVE CHANGED AND ADDED A RECENT ARTICLE DIRECTLY ON POINT> Transgender and intersex NGOs have relatively shorter histories.
+In the United States, the National Center for Transgender Equality was founded only in 2003.</p>

-<p>It is critical for advocates against sexual orientation discrimination that they are supported by the engagement of vibrant NGO and civil society actors and the civil space they occupy.
+<p>It is critical for campaigners against sexual orientation discrimination that they are supported by vibrant NGOs and civil society actors and the civil space they occupy.
 Financial and human resources are almost always limited.
-The use of modern communication methods—particularly use of videos, films, images on the Internet, and contacts via social media—allows for NGOs and civil society actors to be established more easily and to communicate more effectively and efficiently.
-Although cohesive national advocacy is growing in strength, in many States that oppose LGBTQI rights as human rights, NGOs face restrictions and repression.
-As of 2017, some 25 States have barriers to the formation, establishment, or registration of LGBTQI-related NGOs.
+The use of modern communication methods—particularly videos, films, images on the internet, and contacts via social media—allows NGOs and civil society actors to become established more easily and to communicate more effectively and efficiently.
+Although cohesive national advocacy is growing in strength, in many states that oppose LGBTQI rights as human rights, NGOs face restrictions and repression.
+As of 2017, in about twenty-five states there were barriers to the formation, establishment, or registration of LGBTQI-related NGOs.
 Most are in Africa and Asia.
-These laws function to limit civil society participation and their ability to bring their issues to public attention and be included at the policy and political levels.</p>
+These laws limit civil society participation and [NGO’S] ability to bring their issues [into the wider public domain]<AU: Are “these laws” the “barriers to the formation . . .”?
+Also, who is the “they” in “their ability to bring their issues”?
+The NGOs that weren’t permitted to form?
+Please clarify.
+HAVE CHANGED> to public attention and be included at the policy and political levels.</p>

-<p>International NGOs (INGOs) have become more significant in addressing problems regarding acceptance and accreditation in international forums.
+<p>International NGOs (INGOs) have taken a more significant role in addressing problems regarding acceptance and accreditation<AU: of what, specifically?> in international forums.
 The International Lesbian, Gay, Bisexual, Trans and Intersex Association is an international organization, with headquarters in Geneva, which brings together more than 1,228 LGBTQI groups from 132 countries.
-There have been, and continue to be, battles fought by NGOs and INGOs concerned with LGBTQI rights to be accredited in international organizations and then to get LGBT issues onto their agendas.</p>
+[LGBTQI NGOs and LGBTQI] INGOs continue to fight battles to be accredited in international organizations<AU: Please clarify what this means HAVE CHANGED TEXT.> and then to get LGBT issues onto their agendas.</p>

 <h1>Marches and Propaganda</h1>